Meet me at the intersection of creamy comfort food and fabulously fresh for a big, cheesy, and (yes!) healthy serving of Chicken Pesto Pasta.

 - Whole Wheat Pasta.
 One of my absolute favorite ways to instantly make any recipe healthier without a scrap of extra work is to use a whole grain option instead of white.
 Whole grains are higher in fiber, protein, and nutrients.

 - Chicken.
-Chicken is a meat that goes well with pesto, because its mild flavor lets the pesto shine.
+Chicken is a meat that goes well with pesto pasta, because its mild flavor lets the pesto shine.

 - Cherry Tomatoes.
 A classic, perfect pairing with pesto.
 Their color makes the pasta beautiful too.

 - Greek Yogurt.
-My sneak healthy addition that keeps this as a chicken pesto pasta bake no cream.
-It makes the pesto pasta sauce rich and creamy without adding fat and provides protein.
+My sneak healthy addition that keeps this a creamy chicken pesto pasta bake with no cream.

 - Fresh Basil.
 A lively addition to give the pasta additional freshness.